MasiarNovine/starter/README.md

 # Note

-This is a fork of NvChad's starter configuration for personal use.
-It keeps the overal file structure.
+This is a fork of NvChad's starter configuration for personal use, which keeps the overall file structure.